- 1. Convert Videos to FCP+

 - Final Cut Pro X

-One of the most appreciated post-production tools by Apple, Final Cut Pro X can easily convert MP4 to ProRes without using any other third-party program.
-Since both ProRes and FCPX are developed by Apple Inc., they are fully compatible with each other, without giving much overhead to the processor or the GPU.
+One of the most appreciated post-production tools by Apple, Final Cut Pro X, can easily convert MP4 to ProRes without using any other third-party program.
+Since Apple Inc. develops both ProRes and FCPX, they are fully compatible with each other, without giving much overhead to the GPU.

 - Final Cut Pro X is well-known for its simple UI and fast rendering.